avasdao/subnet-builders/web/src/pages/pre/intro.md

 This will reside at `0x11`, and enable EVM queries from within contracts.

-### IPFS Gateway - 0x12
+### Storage Gateway - 0x12

-This will reside at `0x12`, and provide a bridge to the IPFS network.
+This will reside at `0x12`, and provide a bridge to the requested storage network, taking as input, in order:
+- CID (content identifier)
+- network (ie. IPFS, Storj, Sia, etc)

+{% callout title="Use Case" %}
+dApp builders will have the ability to integrate with the hundreds of NFT projects currently utilizing IPFS for their storage needs directly from within their smart contracts.
+{% /callout %}

 We expect this to be a big deal for dApps that require lots of storage space, eg. NFT galleries.